gasparian/PicsArtHack-binary-segmentation/README.md

 dice_loss = (2. * intersection + eps) / (union + eps)
 loss = w * BCELoss + (1 - w) * log(dice_loss) * (-1)
 ```
-Also, after applying this loss, we don't need to tune tresholds of final pseudo-probabilities (after sigmoid).
+Also, in this case, we don't need to tune tresholds of final pseudo-probabilities (after sigmoid).
-Finally we can adjust weight on mask (I do it inside BCELoss), to penalize model for mistakes around the mask borders.
+Finally we can adjust weights to the mask (I did it inside BCELoss), to penalize model for mistakes around the mask borders.
 For this purpose we can use opencv erosion kernel-operation:
 ```
 def get_mask_weight(mask):
     mask_ = cv2.erode(mask, kernel=np.ones((8,8),np.uint8), iterations=1)
     mask_ = mask-mask_
     return mask_ + 1
 ```
-On the picture below we can see how input data looks like:
+On the picture below we can see how the input data looks like:
 <img src="https://github.com/gasparian/PicsArt-Hack-binary_segmentation/blob/master/pics/example_1.png">
 ### 2. Training
-I used modification of **unet** (which is well recommended in binary semantic segmentation problems) with two encoders pretrained on Imagenet: resnet101 and mobilenetV2.
+I used modification of **unet** (which is well recommended for solving binary semantic segmentation problems) with two encoders pretrained on Imagenet: resnet101 and mobilenetV2.
 One of the goals was to compare the performance of "heavy" and "light" encoders.
 You can check all training params inside `train.py`.

 ```
-python3 predict.py -p ./test --model_path ./models/mobilenetV2_model --gpu -1 --frame_rate 12 --denoise_borders --biggest_side 320
+python3 train.py --train_path ./data/train_data --workdir ./data/  --model_type mobilenetV2
 ```

-Data augmentation was provided via brilliant [albumentaions](https://github.com/albu/albumentations) library;
+Data augmentation was provided via brilliant [albumentaions](https://github.com/albu/albumentations) library.
-Inside the `utils.py` code you can find learning rate scheduling, encoder freezeing and some other useful hacks which can help to train networks in more efficient way.
+Inside the `utils.py` code you can find learning rate scheduling, encoder weights freezeing and some other useful hacks which can help to train networks in more efficient way.
+Also passing the parameter `model_type` you are able to choose one of the predefined models based on: resnet18, resnet34, resnet50, resnet101, mobilenetV2.

-So in the end I've got two trained models with close metric values on a validation set.
+So, in the end I've got two trained models with close Dice values on a validation set.
 Here is a few numbers:

 Encoder: | ResNet101             |  MobileNetV2
 :-------------------------:|:-------------------------:|:-------------------------: